lavishlyinspired/documentation-theme-jekyll/resources.md

 <tbody>
 <tr>
 <td markdown="span">library</td>
 <td markdown="span">Solidity provides the concept of Libraries to create reusable code that can be called from different contracts.
-You can think of library to be similar to static functions in a static class in other object oriented programming languages.
+You can think of library to bea similar to static functions in a static class in other object oriented programming languages.
 Libraries like contracts have to be deployed in order to be used</td>
 <td markdown="span">Solidity provides the concept of Libraries to create reusable code that can be called from different contracts.
 You can think of library to be similar to static functions in a static class in other object oriented programming languages.
 Libraries like contracts have to be deployed in order to be used</td>
 </tr>
     <tr>